 Comment: ~70% correlation between the finding of more ‘water on the brain’ on an MRI at 6 months, and the development of autism.
 More studies will be required to see if this observation holds up.

 Comment: The Republican-controlled Florida legislature, with the support of the state’s Republican governor, Rick Scott, passed the restrictions in 2011, aimed primarily at pediatricians.
 Under the law, doctors could lose their licenses or risk large fines for asking patients or their families about gun ownership and gun habits.
 Pediatricians routinely ask parents questions about safety in the home, including the safe storage of guns and precautions to prevent drowning in pools.
+Finally, some sanity.

 Comment: When the FDA warns, it must be really risky.